After years of neglect, this Alabama home gets a major renovation and is transformed into a breathtaking space worthy of a spot on the small screen.

-Semi-custom kitchen cabinetry create a makeshift mudroom area and provide lots of storage near the front door.
+Semicustom kitchen cabinetry creates a makeshift mudroom area and provides lots of storage near the front door.
 Now, instead of an unusable entry space, there's a spot to hang jackets, stow bags, and showcase books and accessories.
 The design team topped the cabinetry with crown molding to keep the room's trim looking continuous.

 A screen of hinged panels offers graceful separation between the entryway and living room, but can be moved when the living room needs to stretch.
 Less room means each piece of furniture needs to be hardworking.
 In this room, a narrow desk nestled between the partition and sofa offers an elegant work space, and one of the chairs nestles in at the desk but can be easily moved to add extra seating in the conversation area, too.